Wednesque/xai-cnn-lrp/README.md

 # Training a 1D-CNN model
-The project comes with codes to trained your own 1D-CNN.
+The project comes with codes to train your own 1D-CNN.
-To build your own CNN model
+To build your own CNN model for text classification do the followings :

-1. Defines the following parameters.
+1. Defines the model parameters.

-     - model_name : models names are defined in the variable file_path_dic.
+     - model_name : models names are defined in the variable file_path_dic defined in the file preprocessor/Preprocessor.py.
 If you want to build a model from your own dataset, make sure the data file is saved inside the directory data/sentiment analysis and that its format is as described in data/readme.txt
       Also make sure to add an entry corresponding to the data file in the dictionary file_path_dic
      - embedding_dim : the dimension of word embeddings